top of page

 Real Examples of Small Businesses That Get Hit

-• Online stores
+• Online Stores

-• Sole traders (builders, designers, consultants, tradies)
+• Sole Traders (builders, designers, consultants, tradies)

-• Healthcare clinics
+• Healthcare Clinics

-• Real estate agencies
+• Real Estate Agencies

-• Professional services
+• Professional Services

-• Hospitality businesses
+• Hospitality Businesses

-• Marketing agencies
+• Marketing Agencies

-• Accounting firms
+• Accounting Firms

 Why Cyber Insurance and IT Security Work Together

-Cyber insurance doesn’t replace cybersecurity tools; it partners with them.
-Think of cyber insurance as the financial safety net for when something slips through.
+Cyber insurance doesn’t replace cybersecurity tools; it complements them.
+Think of cyber insurance as a financial safety net for when something slips through the cracks.
+Even the most secure systems can’t guarantee 100% protection.

 So… Do You Really Need Cyber Insurance?